markaleksanderh/simplex-readme/README.md

 ### Docker build

+Running SimpleX on Docker currently only works on machines running Linux.

 To run SimpleX on Docker, first clone the project.
 If you don't have Docker installed you can get it [here](https://docs.docker.com/get-docker/).

 First clone the repo on your machine: